wiedeflo/ADAProject/README.md

 # The Chicago Case: Food inspections in a divided city

+# Website
+Our Data Story is available at : https://wiedeflo.github.io/ADAProject/

 # Note
 The maps and the plotly plot don't always show on Chrome, however they should be displayed on Firefox.
 We put the ```project.html``` in the repo so that you can see them in case they don't show in your notebooks.